sirt3tris/ArtifactSurvey/index.md

 - **Tiredness.** It is a measure for the sense of exhaustion that can be experienced at the end of the play.
 - **Return to Reality.** This dimension evaluate how strongly you were thinking about the game afterwards and how hard it was to come back to reality.

-## Analyses and results

-The goal of the survey was to explore the players gaming habits and their experiences with Artifact.
-I further wanted to compare the most common opinions on why the game is not popular, with the information collected with a more systematic approach.

-### A closer look at the participants sample
+## A closer look at the participants sample

 <img src="gamess.png" alt="" width="270" align="left"/>